 Garlic, potatoes and most root vegetables are considered staples because they have a long shelf life.
 Once picked from the farm, they spend a lot of time sitting in trucks and warehouses before you see them in the grocery store.

-- are firm, intact and sealed - the photo above shows a head that wouldn't be my first choice because it looks old and dry.
-Look for heads of garlic with paper that completely surrounds the cloves, is firm when squeezed (not soft), isn't peeling and is smooth.
+- firm, intact and sealed – the photo above shows a head that wouldn’t be my first choice because it looks old and dry.
+Look for heads of garlic with paper that completely surrounds the cloves, is firm when squeezed (not soft), isn’t peeling and is smooth.
 However, if you have a head of garlic that looks like that in your pantry, you could use it in a pinch.

 - bright white in color – Look for garlic that is a clean white.
 Avoid the heads that look like they have a gray, brown or black cast to any of the skin or cloves.
 It sometimes looks like mold.

-- aren't sprouting - While it's ok to use garlic when it has some sprouts, choose a head of garlic that has a short clean tip and isn't growing green sprouts.
-I'm told you can plant cloves that have begun to sprout to grow more garlic but I haven't tried it myself.
-If you do, I'd love to hear about it!
+- not sprouting – While it’s ok to use garlic when it has some sprouts, choose a head of garlic that has a short clean tip and isn’t growing green sprouts.
+I’m told you can plant cloves that have begun to sprout to grow more garlic but I haven’t tried it myself.
+If you do, I’d love to hear about it!

-How to roast garlic (with or without aluminum foil)
+How to roast garlic with foil

 METHOD #1: aluminum foil method